LunashaGit/TamaGreen---Microsoft/README.md

 - Possibility to scan your electricity meter
 - Connecting your electrical devices to the app
 - Top 3 of the ranking will receive discount voucher
-- In the shop you can :
+- In the shop you can buy :
-    * Buy more energy.
+    * More energy.
     * Style for your avatar.
+    * Some bonuses
 - More energy per hour to play with during the daily peak of green energy production.
 - Some events will occur randomly during the game, giving you bonuses or penalties.
 - Money is given each four days (one month in game).
 - Notification each day a little bit before the peak of energy.
 - The death of the avatar will result in the loss of part of the user's score.
+- Advice given on improvements you can do daily to save energy and money, based on the data you give the app and your style of answers.